CJFariss/World-Politics/README.md

 ## Course Overview

-This course introduces students to the study of international politics.
-No prior background in international relations is assumed.
-Students will acquire the basic analytic tools necessary to understand and explain a variety of international phenomena including war, terrorism, globalization, environmental cooperation, and human rights practices.
+This course introduces students to the study of world politics.
+No prior background in world politics or international relations is assumed.
+Students will acquire the basic analytic tools necessary to understand and explain a variety of global phenomena including war, terrorism, globalization, environmental cooperation, and human rights practices.

 ## Class Expectations and Grades